MottaStefano/PathDetect-SOM/tutorials/Tutorial.md

     EOC
     done

 Here we used a bash loop to perform the calculation over all the 15 replicas.
 The output xvg files that contains the coordinates for the atoms of interest are saved in the COORDS folder.
+Note that the PathDetect-SOM tool will read the trajectoris in alphabetical order, so it is recomended to name the files with the same name followed by numbers with leading zeros.

 2. ## **Train the SOM**